 - This was first described in the 1960s.

-- it is seen in developing countries with a tropical climate and affects patients at a younger age.
+- Tropical chronic pancreatitis is seen in developing countries with a tropical climate and affects patients at a younger age.

 - It has similar presentation to alcoholic chronic pancreatitis.

-- It is associated with large intraductal calculi and development of insulin-requiring diabetes mellitus, although ketosis is rare.
+- Tropical chronic pancreatitis is associated with large intraductal calculi and development of insulin-requiring diabetes mellitus, although ketosis is rare.

 - Once diabetes mellitus has developed, it is often called fibrocalculous pancreatic diabetes.